 fbpx

-However, the above arrangement does not mean that an owner of a Dubai property can gift it to any given individual.
-In fact, you can only gift your property, or share of it, to a “first degree relative”.
-Under the local legislation, the definition of “first degree relative” comprises relationships between parents and children, and between husband and wife.
+In Dubai, you can only gift your property to a “first degree relative” or to a company owned by you, or vice versa.
+Under the local legislation, the definition of “first degree relative” includes parents, children, and spouses.
 It is worth noting that relationships between siblings, and between stepchildren and stepparents, do not qualify as “first degree relatives” for the purposes of a gift transfer in Dubai.
 In other words, you would be able to gift your property only to your parents, spouse, or your children, while you would not be able to grant your property to your siblings, stepparents, stepchildren or any other relatives.

-Up until recently, one way of circumventing the “first degree relative” rule and transferring a property from one sibling to another was to carry out a “double gift transfer” of the property.
-So, let’s assume that Adam owned a studio in Business Bay and wanted to gift it to his sister, Meghan.
-Obviously, as explained above, Adam and Meghan – even though a brother and a sister – would not be considered as “first degree relatives” within remits of the Dubai law.
-In order to overcome this hurdle, Adam could first transfer the studio to his mother, Susanna, who would then, in turn, pass it over to Meghan.
-However, the Dubai Land Department recently put a lid on such arrangements in order to prevent possible misuse.
+Moreover, gifting the property two times (aka “double gifting”) is not permitted in order to prevent the possible misuse of the “first degree relative” rule.
 In accordance with a Directive introduced in November 2016, the Dubai Land Department are unlikely to authorize more than one gift transfer on any property in the Emirate.
 This means that if a property has been gifted once previously, it cannot be gifted again and the next change of ownership transaction on that property will likely be a sale-and-purchase transfer.

 What documents will I need?